LAbou-Assaleh/Last-of-the-Weave/DECISIONS.md

   - Makes it easier to add new entity types
   - Provides a consistent interface for object creation

+#### CharacterFactory Implementation
+- **Decision**: Create a dedicated CharacterFactory class for character instantiation
+- **Rationale**:
+  - Separates character creation logic from game flow
+  - Enables different character types with unique stats and attributes
+  - Provides a single point of modification for character creation
+  - Implements validation and fallback mechanisms for error handling
+  - Facilitates future addition of new character types

 ### Observer Pattern (via Event Emitter)
 - **Decision**: Implement observer pattern through the event emitter
 - **Rationale**: